Employment and HR

 When populating the Standard Employment Contract template, you will be prompted at the section headed 'Pay' to select whether the employee is paid an 'annual salary' or 'hourly rate' of pay.

+The Standard Employment Contract facilitates the payment of an annualised salary through a contractual set-off clause.
 If you select the option of 'annual salary', you should ensure that the total remuneration payable to the employee under the contract is sufficient to meet the minimum entitlements under any applicable industrial instrument (including penalty rates or overtime) and the NES.
-You should also ensure that you have met any administrative requirements associated with an annualised salary arrangement, as may be stipulated in an applicable modern award, including any requirement to separately document the arrangement in writing and conduct an annual reconciliation.
+You should also ensure that you have met any administrative and record keeping requirements associated with an annualised salary, as may be stipulated in an applicable industrial instrument.

-We recommend that you seek independent legal advice if you are unsure about your obligations in respect of annual salary arrangements.
+We recommend that you seek independent legal advice if you are unsure about your obligations in respect of paying an annual salary, or to consider if paying pursuant to a modern award annualised wage arrangement is more appropriate for your needs.

 Is my employee a shift worker?